Lending Club just announced a new sign up bonus, and it has the potential to be a big one if you play it right. Happy Free Money Friday!

-1. Sign up as a lender using this special link: Lending Club $50+ Sign Up Bonus.
+1. Sign up as a lender for the Lending Club $25 Sign Up Bonus.

 Lending Club Terms and Conditions